hwborchers/ctv-optimization/README.md

 -   Packages [glpkAPI](https://cran.r-project.org/package=glpkAPI/index.html) as well as package [Rglpk](../packages/Rglpk) provide an interface to the [GNU Linear Programming Kit](https://www.gnu.org/software/glpk/) (GLPK).
 Whereas the former provides high level access to low level routines the latter offers a high level routine `Rglpk_solve_LP()` to solve MILPs using GLPK.
 Both packages offer the possibility to use models formulated in the MPS format. \[BP, IP, IPM, LP, MILP\]
 -   [Rsymphony](https://cran.r-project.org/package=Rsymphony) has the routine `Rsymphony_solve_LP()` that interfaces the SYMPHONY solver for mixed-integer linear programs.
 (SYMPHONY is part of the [Computational Infrastructure for Operations Research](http://www.coin-or.org/) (COIN-OR) project.)
 Package `lsymphony` in Bioconductor provides a similar interface to SYMPHONY that is easier to install. \[LP, IP, MILP\]
 -   The NOMAD solver is implemented in the [crs](https://cran.r-project.org/package=crs) package for solving mixed integer programming problems.
 This algorithm is accessible via the `snomadr()` function and is primarily designed for constrained optimization of blackbox functions. \[MILP\]
 -   'Clp' and 'Cbc' are open source solvers from the COIN-OR suite.
 'Clp' solves linear programs with continuous objective variables and is available through [ROI.plugin.clp](https://cran.r-project.org/package=ROI.plugin.clp).
-'Cbc' is a powerful mixed integer linear programming solver (based on 'Clp'); package 'rcbc' can be installed from [<span class="GitHub">rcbc</span>](https://github.com/dirkschumacher/rcbc/) (on Github). \[LP, MILP\]
+'Cbc' is a powerful mixed integer linear programming solver (based on 'Clp'); package 'rcbc' can be installed from: [<span class="GitHub">rcbc</span>](https://github.com/dirkschumacher/rcbc/) (on Github). \[LP, MILP\]

 ### <span id="interfaces-to-commercial-optimizers">Interfaces to Commercial Optimizers</span>